 A few brief comments should be made before proceeding further: \begin{itemize} \item Observe that the signature of this effective metric is indeed $(-,+,+,+)$, as it should be to be regarded as Lorentzian. \item Observe that in physical acoustics it is the inverse metric density,

 that is of more fundamental significance for deriving the wave equation than is the metric $g_{\mu\nu}$ itself.
-(This observation continues to hold in more general situations where it is often significantly easier to calculate the tensor density $f^{\mu\nu}$ than it is to calculate the effective metric $g_{\mu\nu}$.) \item It should be emphasized that there are two distinct metrics relevant to the current discussion: \begin{itemize} \item The {\em physical spacetime metric} is in this case just the usual flat metric of Minkowski space:
+(This observation continues to hold in more general situations where it is often significantly easier to calculate the tensor density $f^{\mu\nu}$ than it is to calculate the effective metric $g_{\mu\nu}$.) \item It should be emphasised that there are two distinct metrics relevant to the current discussion: \begin{itemize} \item The \emph{physical spacetime metric} is, in this case, just the usual flat metric of Minkowski space:

-(Here $c_\mathrm{light} = \hbox{speed of light in vacuum}$.)
+(Here $c_\mathrm{light}$ is the speed of light in vacuum.)
 The fluid particles couple only to the physical metric $\eta_{\mu\nu}$.
-In fact the fluid motion is completely non--relativistic, so that $||v_0|| \ll c_\mathrm{light}$, and it quite sufficient to consider Galilean relativity for the underlying fluid mechanics. \item Sound waves on the other hand, do not ``see'' the physical metric at all.
-Acoustic perturbations couple only to the effective {\em acoustic metric} $g_{\mu\nu}$. \end{itemize}
+In fact the fluid motion is completely non-relativistic, so that $||v_0|| \ll c_\mathrm{light}$, and it is quite sufficient to consider Galilean relativity for the underlying fluid mechanics. \item Sound waves on the other hand, do not ``see'' the physical metric at all.
+Acoustic perturbations couple only to the effective \emph{acoustic metric} $g_{\mu\nu}$. \end{itemize}

+\item It is quite remarkable that (to the best of our knowledge) a version of this acoustic metric was first derived and used in Moncrief's studies of the relativistic hydrodynamics of accretion flows surrounding black holes \citep{Moncrief}.
+Indeed, Moncrief was working in the more general case of a curved background ``physical'' metric, in addition to a curved ``effective'' metric.
+We shall come back to this work later on, in our historical section.
+(See also Sect.~\ref{S:relativistic-acoustic}.)

-\item The geometry determined by the acoustic metric does however inherit some key properties from the existence of the underlying flat physical metric.
+\item However, the geometry determined by the acoustic metric does inherit some key properties from the existence of the underlying flat physical metric.
 For instance, the \emph{topology} of the manifold does not depend on the particular metric considered.
-The acoustic geometry inherits the underlying topology of the physical metric --- ordinary $\Re^4$ --- with possibly a few regions excised (due to whatever hard-wall boundary conditions one might wish to impose on the fluid).
-In systems constrained to have effectively less than 3 spacelike dimensions one can reproduce more complicated topologies (consider for example an effectively one-dimensional flow in a tubular ring).
+The acoustic geometry inherits the underlying topology of the physical metric -- ordinary $\Re^4$ -- with possibly a few regions excised (due to whatever hard-wall boundary conditions one might wish to impose on the fluid).
+In systems constrained to have effectively less than 3 space-like dimensions one can reproduce more complicated topologies (consider, for example, an effectively one-dimensional flow in a tubular ring).

-\item Furthermore, the acoustic geometry automatically inherits from the underlying Newtonian time parameter, the important property of ``stable causality''~\cite{Hawking-Ellis,Wald}.
+\item Furthermore, the acoustic geometry automatically inherits from the underlying Newtonian time parameter, the important property of ``stable causality'' \citep{Hawking-Ellis,Wald}.
 Note that